 Released at:Dec, 27 2023 • Views: 1702

-Assisted hatching is a new lab technique that is used to increase the chances of implantation of the foetus in the women’s uterus.
-This procedure is based on the observation that embryos with a thin outer membrane had a higher success rate of implantation therefore embryologists decided to manipulate normal embryos so that they could also have this advantage.
+Assisted hatching is a new lab technique that is used to increase the chances of fetus implantation in the woman's uterus.
+This procedure is based on the observation that embryos with a thin outer membrane had higher success rates of implantation.
+Therefore, embryologists decided to manipulate embryos before transferring to give them all this advantage.
 This procedure is now used alongside IVF/ICSI procedures.
-With assisted hatching, an embryologist uses a technique called micromanipulation which is conducted under a microscope and a small hole is created in the outer membrane of the embryo.
-This procedure usually occurs on the fourth day of embryo’s development.

-As assisted hatching is a complex technique, the success of the procedure is dependent on the experience and technique used by the embryologist.
+So, if the question is “does it improve IVF/ICISs success rates?” yes it does.
+It increases clinical pregnancy rates and improves Assisted Reproductive Technology (ART) success rates, but it does not increase live birth rates.
+However, the success of the procedure depends on the expertise and technique used by the embryologist.
 At Bedaya Hospital we have a team of embryologists that have been performing the procedure with great results for over 20 years.

 The risks of assisted hatching are very low.
 The main medical risk is an increase in identical twin pregnancies which couples often actually find to be an advantage.

 Risks of assisted hatching